-- Read a lot of good essays.
+- Read many good essays and articles.
 This will give you a feel of what constitutes a well-written essay.

-- Keep reading newspaper editorials every day.
-Most of the times, essay questions are asked from current affairs.
+- Build a habit of reading newspaper editorials every day.
+Essay questions are many times asked from current affairs.

 - Note down relevant lines or quotes which you can use in your essay, whenever you read books or newspapers.

 - Have a good collection of opening and closing lines.